 Guess the Composers: 28 December 2014.
-I play ten composers and give hints as to who they are.
-Some of the hints are facts, others the art song.
+Gary plays ten composers and give hints as to who they are.
+Some of the hints are facts, others about the art song.
 You identify the composer.

 Mildred Miller 90th B’day I : 14 December 2014.
 The first of two programs honoring the great American mezzo soprano, Mildred Miller.
 On this first one she sings the classic Bruno Walter/New York Philharmonic version of Mahler’s Lied von der Erde.
 Translation